-In fact, the only image of the cake I have is the one I took of the cake once I sent it to the hotel where the celebration was going to be held (the cake picture below).
-And the picture was sent to my customer as a proof that I have delivered the cake and that it was all in one piece!
+In fact, the only image of the cake I have is the one I took of the cake once I delivered it to the hotel where the celebration was going to be held (the cake picture below).
+And the picture was sent to my customer as proof that I have delivered the cake all in one piece!

-I decorated this cake almost about 5 years ago and it was for a customer who was looking for a cake to celebrate her husband's 60th birthday.
-She had her own idea of how she wanted the cake to look like and presented me with the photo of the design.
+I decorated this birthday cake almost about 5 years ago.
+It was for a customer who was looking for a cake to celebrate her husband's 60th birthday.
+She had her own idea of how she wanted the cake to look like and presented me with a photo of the design.

-I chose to spray paint the sides and so had to figure out how to do it without the paint particles landing on the top of the cake too (you know how spray works - the paint particles fly to a much larger area than the one you intend to paint).
+I chose to spray paint the sides.
+So I had to figure out how to do it without the paint particles landing on the top of the cake too.
+You know how the spray works.
+The paint particles fly to a much larger area than the one you intend to paint.

-I figured out that I would cover the cake entirely in white fondant, and once done, I turned it upside down onto a clean cake board and sprayed it in that position so the the top was covered.
-When complete, I turned it over again, each time making sure I did not touch the cake directly, but through cake boards.
+I figured out that I would cover the cake entirely in white.
+Once done, I turned it upside down onto a clean cake board.
+And then I sprayed it in that position so that the top was covered.
+Once completed, I turned it over again, each time making sure I did not touch the cake directly, but through cake boards.

 Read below to find out how I decorated the rest of the 60th birthday cake.

 Black and Silver 60th Birthday Cake Design

 These were the main supplies I used to decorate this cake: